 may even fear that the family’s well-being or psychological health

-will be harmed beyond repair by the ADD.
+will be harmed beyond repair by the ADHD.
 Family counseling becomes a viable

-intervention once all of the implications of ADD to family functioning are
+intervention once all of the implications of ADHD to family functioning are

 - Erk, Robert R; Multidimensional treatment of